 Filters used for the view or window Result in the screen Simple filter This filter type is replaced with a query filter in which the operator is hard coded.
 This filter will be visible in the screen.
 Several filters (any type) A single query which concatenates each of the conditions from all of the filters is generated.
-List filter (WHERE clause) with the 💐 icon This filter, which is initially hidden (not visible by a standard user), is converted to a visible query filter and will be concatenated with any other display filters.
-List filter (WHERE clause) set via the 🂐 icon This filter is dropped when the screen is crefor tab lists ated.
+List filter (WHERE clause) with the 🗞 icon This filter, which is initially hidden (not visible by a standard user), is converted to a visible query filter and will be concatenated with any other display filters.
+List filter (WHERE clause) set via the se icon for tab lists This filter is dropped when the screen is created.